timurgaleev/ecs-spring-boot-rds-tf/README.md

 When it spits out your load balancer url, go ahead and visit it at port :8080 and you should see the JSON returned from the initial block in your deployed into ECR app.

+In this example, wherever it says `sb` is my application name.

 ## What you'll need
 - Docker
 - Jenkins